leosncz/MinimalistOperatingSystem/README.md

 # MOS Operating System
 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).</br>
 **MOS** is currently in development.</br>
-The reading of this [PDF](http://www.cs.bham.ac.uk/~exr/lectures/opsys/10_11/lectures/os-dev.pdf) is strongly recommended.
 ## What is MOS ?
 MOS is the acronyme for **Minimalist Operating System**.</br>
 You can find all the **MOS** sources in this **repository**.</br>